 Purdue Veterinary Hospital: A message for our clients

-At the Purdue Veterinary Hospital, our team is committed to providing the highest quality of care for all our clients and patients.
-In the face of the global COVID-19 pandemic we have taken additional precautionary measures to support social distancing while providing our patients with important veterinary medical care and treatment.
+Our team is committed to providing the highest quality of care for all our clients and patients.
+In the face of the global COVID-19 pandemic, we are taking additional precautionary measures to support social distancing while providing urgent and emergency patient care.

-- REMINDER: It’s important to maintain as much physical distance as possible while transferring your animal.
-Additionally, the CDC now recommends wearing cloth facemasks when out in public.
+It’s important to maintain as much physical distance as possible while transferring your animal to the lobby and staff.
+Additionally, the CDC recommends wearing facemasks when out in public.
 Click here for information and simple instructions for homemade face coverings.

 - Purdue Veterinary Hospital Updates Procedures in Response to COVID-19 Crisis

 - Update on PVM Measures Related to COVID-19

 Writer(s): Dr. Ellen Lowery, Hospital Director | firstname.lastname@example.org